tjknoth/cse130-web/lectures/08-monads.md

 ## The rest of the quarter

 * PA4 + 5 due next Tuesday
     * Will drop lowest PA
     * Work with whoever you want
     * PA5: only BST.hs (85pts max)
 * Final next Wednesday
-  * On everything we've learned so far
+    * On everything we covered pre-strike

 Questions/comments/concerns?
 <br>